 This edible superfood seed is related to the family of mint leaves.
-These tiny seeds can hold up to 12 times their weight when soak in liquid and can be easily mixed with anything.
+These tiny seeds can hold up to 12 times their weight when soaking in liquid and can be easily mixed with anything.

 It can be mixed with your smoothies, breakfast cereal bowls, salads, energy bars and make chia pudding.
 A great way to use chia seeds is to make Mango Chia Pudding.

 Nutritional value per 28g or 2tbsp: Protein 4g | Fiber 11g | Fat 9g

-Chia seeds are not only a protein power plant it also contains calcium, phosphorus, magnesium and manganese.
+Chia seeds are not only a protein power plant it also contains calcium, phosphorus, magnesium, and manganese.
 These seeds also contain all 9 essential amino acids which can usually be found when consuming meat and dairy.
 These amino acids are important and known to be building blocks of protein that our body needs but we can’t produce naturally.

 Lentils fall in the family of legumes just like beans.
-This small lens shape edible dried beans are packed with protein and other nutrients and offer a variety of colors.
+These small lens shape edible dried beans are packed with protein and other nutrients and offer a variety of colors.
 From red, green, yellow, and brown with its different colors cooking vary also.

 Nutritional value per 100 grams (cook and salted) Protein 9.02g | Carbohydrates 19.54g | Sugar 1.8g | Fiber 7.9g | Fat 0.38g

 Other important benefits of Lentils include support in bowel movement thanks to its Fiber content, antioxidant and anti-inflammatory properties.
-It also contains vitamins and minerals such as Calcium, Iron and Magnesium.
+It also contains vitamins and minerals such as Calcium, Iron, and Magnesium.